 Use a PIN

 This applies to your cell phone.
 While Deepface is restricted to Facebook and is not the facial recognition software your cell phone designer uses to unlock your device, I’m mentioning it for the sake of being thorough and to limit the machine empire’s collected personal knowledge.
-Plus, facial recognition unlocking is far from fool proof and can be defeated with something as archaic as a Polaroid.
+Plus, facial recognition unlocking is far from fool proof and can be defeated (goes to an error 451) with something as archaic as a Polaroid.
 Remember, the purpose of this technology is to recognize features from static images.
 As far as these systems are concerned, a picture shown to a camera is the same as a picture uploaded to a computer.

 Pretend you’re happy with the new machine overlords